msbnaeem/NodeJS-Application/README.txt

-This Project had 4 milestones
+This Project had 4 milestones.